 • Experience in mediation and conflict resolution.

-• Experience with volunteers.
+• Experience with managing volunteers.

 • Bilingual/Bicultural.